-Due to the need to carefully track the regional limit imposed on this small eligibility group, WIOA staff must contact the WIOATAA mailbox before proceeding with a 5% enrollment.
+Due to the need to carefully track the regional limit imposed on this small eligibility group, career planners must contact the WIOA/TAA mailbox before proceeding with a 5% enrollment.
 The applicant's enrollment packet should include a copy of the grants unit's approval and document justification in the enrollment notes.